 - KubeNet plugin: allows implementing basic cbr0 via bridging and localhost CNI plugins.

 By default, Kubernetes uses the KubeNet plugin for handling all the incoming requests.
 It is simple, but not so functional.
-If additional functionality is required, such as, for example, IP filtering, isolation between namespaces, changing algorithms for load balancing algorithms, or managing traffic mirroring, we recommend using third-party CNI network plugins.
+If additional functionality is required, such as, for example, IP filtering, isolation between namespaces, changing algorithms for load balancing algorithms, or managing traffic mirroring, kubernetes consulting services can provide expert guidance on selecting and integrating third-party CNI network plugins.

 What is CNI in Kubernetes?

 Kubernetes was created to support distributed infrastructure across machine clusters.
 CNI here is used for dealing with connecting containers to the network and cleaning up allocated resources upon the container deletion, and also acts as an intermediary interface bridging the gap between network suppliers and the Kubernetes module network.
 Because of all this, it has a wide range of support with simple implementation.

 In addition to the specification, this repository contains the Go library source code for integrating CNI into applications and an example command line tool for executing plugins.
 A separate repository includes reference plugins and a template for creating the new ones.
 The template code makes it easy to create a CNI module for an existing network container.
 CNI is also a good foundation for a “clean slate” container network project.